How to build a diversified portfolio with mutual funds?

 Different ways to diversify your mutual fund portfolio?

-● To strengthen your portfolio, you must opt for funds/schemes that invest in different securities with different risk levels such as stocks, bonds, commodities, etc. Spreading the risk is essential because in case one investment suffers, others may do better and help balance out the overall performance of your portfolio.
+To strengthen your portfolio, you must opt4 for funds/schemes that invest in different securities with different risk levels such as stocks, bonds, commodities, etc. Spreading the risk is essential because in case one investment suffers, others may do better and help balance out the overall performance of your portfolio.

-● You can also rely on the expertise of your fund manager.
+You can also rely on the expertise of your fund manager.
 A skilled fund manager will know when and where to invest, thereby balancing risks to help you achieve your financial goals.
+Using a mutual fund compound interest calculator is also helpful in estimating the potential growth of your investments over time.

-Diversify your investment across equity, debt & hybrid mutual funds.
+Diversify investment across equity, debt and hybrid mutual funds

 Depending upon your risk appetite, time horizon, and investment objective, you can consider diversifying your investment across equity, debt & hybrid mutual funds.
 Let’s have a brief look at each of them.